-3.1.2 Comparison to difference-in-differences
+3.1.2 Comparison to Difference-In-Differences

-The standard set up of difference-in-differences (Angrist and Pischke, 2008; Bertrand et al., 2004) is one where outcomes are observed for two groups for two time periods.
-One of the groups is exposed to a treatment in the second period but not in the first period.
+The standard set up of difference-in-differences [16, 17] is one where outcomes are observed for two groups for two time periods.
+One of the groups is exposed to treatment in the second period but not in the first period.
 The second group is not exposed to the treatment during either period.
-In the case where the same units within a group are observed in each time period, the average gain in the control group is substracted from the average gain in the treatment group, which gives an estimate to the average treatment effect:
+In the case where the same units within a group are observed in each time period, the average gain in the control group is subtracted from the average gain in the treatment group, which gives an estimate of the average treatment effect: